winbench/bench/README.md

 which is `%BENCH_ROOT%\archive` by default.
 The archive format can be specified with the config value `ProjectArchiveFormat` and can be every filename extension supported by [7zip].

+## Management and Upgrade

+There are some management scripts in the `auto` folder to help you with changes, updates or an incomplete setup.

+### `update-env`

+If you have moved the _Bench_ directory, or you are using _Bench_ on a USB drive and it has a new drive letter, you must update environment file `auto/env.cmd`.

+The `update-env.cmd` script does exactly that.

+### `bench-setup`

+This script performs the following steps:

+* Initializing the custom configuration if there is none
+* Downloading missing app resources
+* Installing the apps in the _Bench_ environment
+* Updating the _Bench_ environment file `auto/env.cmd`
+* Removing the bootstrap file `bench.bat`, if it is found

+You need an internet connection for this script.

+This script usally can be run repeatedly without any riscs.

+### `bench-refresh`

+If your installed apps are corrupted, or you want to update NPM or PIP packages, you can run this script.
+It performs the following steps:

+* Removing all installed app files
+* Downloading missing app resources
+* Installing the apps in the _Bench_ environment
+* Updating the _Bench_ environment file `auto/env.cmd`

+You need an internet connection for this script.

+### `bench-upgrade`

+If you want to upgrade the whole _Bench_ environment, you can run this script.
+It performs the following steps:

+* If _Bench_ is a working copy of the _Bench_ GitHub repository, the system is updated with a _pull_ from master.
+  Possibly changed files of the _Bench_ system itself are resetted.
+* Deleting all downloaded app resources
+* Removing all installed app files
+* Downloading all required app resources
+* Installing the apps in the _Bench_ environment
+* Updating the _Bench_ environment file `auto/env.cmd`

+If the internet connection is not stable, or some of the app resources are not available, this script leaves you with a possible unusable environment.
+But you can allways run `bench-setup.cmd` or `bench-refresh.cmd` in an attempt to repair the missing apps.

+This script does not touch any user data in the _Bench_ home directory, and it does not touch the custom configuration (`config.ps1` and `apps.md`) in the _Bench_ root folder either.
+But upgrading a _Bench_ environment is not well tested yet, and is not advised without a backup.

 [Yeoman]: http://yeoman.io "The web's scaffolding tool for modern web apps"
 [Markdown]: https://daringfireball.net/projects/markdown/